 Filler to the nose is treated differently than other filler treatments because of the anatomical complexity of the procedure and the need to monitor for any complications secondary to limited vascular supply of the nose, especially following a prior rhinoplasty.
 In our practice we require a consultation prior to filler where we can review the concern and determine if filler is an appropriate option.
-Following this filler is injected in the area of concern and the patient remains in the office for 30 minutes while surgeons and staff observe to make sure there is no sign of tissue damage.
+Following this filler is injected in the area of concern and the patient remains in the office for 30 minutes while surgeon and staff observe to make sure there is no sign of tissue damage.

 After this initial appointment and injection swelling is the norm.
 Swelling can persist for several days to weeks and should not be treated unless there is signs of tissue injury.
 Close follow up with our staff is a must.